KxSystems/docs/docs/cloud/aws/index.md

 One advantage of storing your HDB within the AWS ecosystem is the flexibility of storage.
 This is usually distinct from “on-prem” storage, whereby you may start at one level of storage capacity and grow the solution to allow for dynamic capacity growth.
 One huge advantage of most AWS storage solutions (e.g persistent disks) is that disks can grow dynamically without the need to halt instances, this allows you to change resources dynamically.
 For example, start with small disk capacity and grow capacity over time.

 Best practice is to replicate data.
 Data replication processes can use lower cost/lower performance object storage in AWS or data can replicate across availability zones.
-For example, you might have a service failover from Europe to North America, or vice-versa.
-Kdb+ uses POSIX filesystem semantics to manage HDB structure directly on a POSIX style filesystem stored in persistent storage (e.g. Amazon EBS or FSx for Lustre).
+For example, you might have a service failover from Europe to North America, or vice-versa. kdb+ uses POSIX filesystem semantics to manage HDB structure directly on a POSIX style filesystem stored in persistent storage (e.g. Amazon EBS or FSx for Lustre).

 :fontawesome-solid-hand-point-right:
 [Migrating a kdb+ historical database to the Amazon Cloud](https://kx.com/blog/migrating-a-kdb-historical-database-to-the-amazon-cloud/)